How to Cook Sockeye Salmon

 Ingredients

-- 1 ½ pound sockeye salmon fillets, skin-on or skin-off
+- 1 ½ pounds sockeye salmon fillets, skin-on or skin-off

 - 1 tablespoon extra virgin olive oil